Police misconduct allegations during the 2019–2020 Hong Kong protests: Impact on reporting

 Police officer draws his gun on a reporter on 29 February 2020.

 The police have been accused of interfering with freedom of the press and of assaulting journalists during protests.
 Incidents cited by journalist associations include being assaulted or being "deliberately jostled", of which 27 cases were documented in June alone; pushed, beaten, and pepper-sprayed; and shining strobes or other high-intensity lighting at journalists or blocking line of sight to prevent or obstruct reporting.
 These actions, according to Hong Kong Journalists Association, were perpetrated by the police even after yellow-vested journalists had disclosed their identities.
 On 6 August, a reporter from Tai Kung Pao was temporarily detained for assaulting a police officer.
 During the 31 August protests, police refused to let reporters enter Prince Edward station – which the HKJA condemned as an infringement of their rights.
-In the absence of trustworthy sources, rumours about deaths spread like wildfire, further eroding trust.
+In the absence of trustworthy sources, rumours about deaths spread, further eroding trust.
 Journalists were also surrounded by uniformed officers and prevented from asking suspected undercover officers questions.

 In September, Committee to Protect Journalists cited news reports and online videos and noted that police had targeted teargas canisters directly at several people in Causeway Bay who were clearly identified as journalists.
 One projectile hit a journalist in the helmet and then exploded near another.

 After implementation of the anti-mask law, officers were observed forcibly removing reporters' respirators and masks, despite clarification by secretary John Lee that reporters were exempted from the law.
 The Foreign Correspondents' Club of Hong Kong – which had called for an independent investigation into police violence against journalists and interference with the media's right to cover the protests under the law since start of the protests in June – once again expressed its concern in September that violence against journalists and interference of their work were continuing unabated.